associatedpress/harvester/README.md

 2. Second, the sheet has to have at least two tabs: one named `entry` and one named `schema`.
-The `entry` tab is where Harvester will append records when uses submit a form; the `schema` tab defines the structure of the form as described below.
+The `entry` tab is where Harvester will append records when users submit a form; the `schema` tab defines the structure of the form as described below.
 The sheet can certainly have other tabs in addition to these two.